 - Approximately one in three first marriages end in divorce

-- Most people who separate have been married less than 10 years.
+- Most people who separate have been married for 12 years.

 It usually takes two to three years for a couple whose relationship has broken up to begin to put their lives back together again.
 It sometimes takes five years for individuals and families to get over the emotional pain and trauma.
 Many people can have serious health and emotional problems during this time.
 Financially, many men, women and their children are significantly worse off, following separation and divorce.